 Chelsea (Sundius) Roche began horse showing at age five at Our Farm, Lansdale, Pennsylvania and has never looked back.
 She competed in local and USEF rated shows across the southeast as a child and later as a young adult she rode and worked her way through the University of Kentucky (B.S.
 Marketing) as a professional riding for hunter/jumper trainers, starting yearlings at the thoroughbred farms and showing them on the line at the Keeneland sales.

 Chelsea co-owns and manages JR Show Stables with her husband John Roche.
 They are based in Wellington, FL and Lexington, KY and show and compete at USEF and FEI shows across the United States and internationally.

 Chelsea's broad experience as a both a hunter and jumper rider allows her to bring expertise to the Horse Show Ventures and Pensacola show series as a course designer and consultant and Pensacola Hunter Jumper Association board member.

-Chelsea and John are expecting their second child in February 2019.
+Chelsea and John have two children, Quinn age 3 and Grace 9 months.
 Chelsea is a talented photographer, artist, and designer and the busy family makes frequent trips to Ireland and Europe.